 I also wasn’t able to find any useful YouTube alternatives that worked well.
 Other video platforms like Vimeo or BitChute just can’t compete with the amount of content that you can find and enjoy on YouTube.
-If you know a real competitor let me know, I would love to try it.
+If you know a real competitor let me know; I would love to try it.

-My personal website currently uses Google Analytics, simply because it was fast to set up.
+My personal website currently uses Google Analytics simply because it was fast to set up.
 Shame on me.
 There are plenty of viable privacy-focused alternatives like Matomo, Plausible or Umami out there that I plan on investigating at some point.

-Facebook had its fair share of bad press in the past like the Cambridge Analytica data scandal for example.
+Facebook had its fair share of bad press in the past like the Cambridge Analytica data scandal, for example.
 Notorious for its invasion of privacy and data misuse, I still can’t let it go due to its amazing groups and events features.

 I would love to switch from WhatsApp to a more secure chat application like Signal or Telegram entirely, but that would require every one of my friends and family to use these platforms too, which is not the case.
 Improving your data privacy is usually inconvenient, so I don’t expect that to happen anytime soon.

 Moving away from popular and well-established services by the likes of Google and Microsoft is very difficult.
-The ease of use and the quality of their applications is simply superior to most other choices out there.
+The ease of use and the quality of their applications are simply superior to most other choices out there.
 Since they always come with a free tier, we are paying with our user data at the expense of our individual privacy.

-With plenty of privacy-focused tools and alternatives like LibreOffice, Thunderbird or StartPage on the market, you can take a step in the right direction of combating tech mono culture and increasing your user privacy.
+With plenty of privacy-focused tools and alternatives like LibreOffice, Thunderbird, or StartPage on the market, you can take a step in the right direction of combating tech monoculture and increasing your user privacy.

 If you liked the small selection of tools that I mentioned above, you can find a more comprehensive list of carefully picked services on my dedicated recommendations page.
-For a huge list of alternatives, you can also check PrivacyTools or degoogle which continuously update their lists when company acquisitions occur or privacy policies change.
+For a huge list of alternatives, you can also check PrivacyTools or degoogle, which continuously update their lists when company acquisitions occur or privacy policies change.
 I am sure you can find great services that you weren’t aware of before to expand your current choice of software tools.